CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 (Drawing I made during brainstorming phase for my application topic)
 <img src="Accomplishment-CookieJar/images/ScreenShots/CookieJarDrawing.jpg" alt="Front-End" width="960" height="540">

-It became a very styled-out web application that puts you in a cozy room that allows you to interact with a computer screen within your computer screen!
-By clicking the "Full Screen" button from the main page it lets you use the four provided apps on the desktop screen.
+It became a very styled-out web application that puts you in a cozy bedroom with a computer screen that you are able access and interact with!
+By clicking the "Full Screen" button from the main page it lets you use the four provided apps on the computer screen.
 The [CookieJar.exe](#cookiejarexecrud) (CRUD), [The Beautiful Soup](#beautiful-soup) (data scraped webpage), [Joke API](#joke-api) (API), and the [Welcome.txt](#welcometxt) (briefly explains what each app does).
-From the main screen I also included  a [Christmas](#christmas) button that navigates you to an office building where you work in an office building preparing for Christmas time! and also I included some background music (Lofi).
+From the home screen I also included both a [Christmas](#christmas) button that navigates you to an office building decorated with Christmas decorations and also included some relaxing Lofi background music.

 <img src="Accomplishment-CookieJar/gifs/Full-Site.gif" alt="Front-End" width="960" height="540">